FredHutch/FHBig/_posts/2018-12-05-How-To-Start-Co-Working-Groups.md

 Members can  provide and recieve peer-to-peer support in bioinformatics and data science by freely organizing co-working groups, book clubs, journal clubs, hackathons, code reviews, etc. The guidelines on setting up a small group are below.

 **To Create a Co-working Group**
 1. Create a poll on the [#co-working-polls](https://fhbig.slack.com/messages/co-working-polls) channel.
+To create a poll, use the following in a new slack message.

 ```
-#to create a poll, use the following in a new slack message.
 /poll "Are you interested in a journal club on NGS technologies" "yes"
 ```